datacute/IncrementalGeneratorExtensions/IncrementalGeneratorExtensions/content/Datacute.IncrementalGeneratorExtensions.README.md

 - Helps maintain the incremental nature of your generators by correctly identifying unchanged outputs
 - Adds extension methods `CombineEquatable` and `CollectEquatable` to simplify use within incremental pipelines

+## Attribute Context and Data

+- Adds types and extension methods to simplify collecting data about each use of a marker attribute.
+- `TypeContext` captures the type information.
+- `AttributeContextAndData` captures the attribute data, which includes the `TypeContext` of the type marked by the attribute, and the `TypeContext` of each of the containing types.
+- `AttributeContextAndData` has a generic type argument which is your type that holds information collected for the attribute, such as its positional and named arguments.

+## Indented StringBuilder

+- Provides a customisable `IndentingLineAppender` class that wraps a `StringBuilder` and adds auto-indentation support, making it easier to generate indented source code.
+- Includes a `TabIndentingLineAppender` customisation that uses tabs for indentation.

 ## Lightweight Tracing and Generator Stages

 It can be challenging to get runtime diagnostics for your incremental source generator.